 As the audio engaged the level of verbal abuse cast toward the officer by the subject was significant.
 There was a loud and constant barrage of threats and cursing, and in spite of the officer's attempts to calm the subject the abuse continued.
 The suspect's aggressive tone, posture and movements would have reasonably led the officer to conclude the suspect posed a threat.
 Therefore, based on the totality of circumstances, in the opinion of the monitoring team, the officer's decision to exhibit and point his issued Taser at the subject was objectively reasonable and proportional to the threat.
 The subject was asked to calm down and turn around numerous times; likewise, the officer gave numerous warnings that he would be "Tased" if he did not calm down.
 During the incident a woman opened the front door (close to where the subject was standing), but the officer asked her go back inside and lock the door, which she did.
-Though the officer documented that the woman locked door, it is unclear after reviewing the officer's lapel video if the door was actually locked as well as closed.
+Though the officer's lapel video if the door was actually locked as well as closed.